SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To use this Connector:

-1. Create an OAuth service instance and bind  itto your application.
+1. Create an OAuth service instance and bind it to your application.
 1. (Optional) Configure any additional settings the OAuth connector needs.
 1. Add the Steeltoe Cloud Foundry configuration provider to your ConfigurationBuilder.
 1. Add the OAuth connector to your ServiceCollection.